coursera/courier/swift/README.md

 Runtime library
 ---------------

 All generated swift bindings depend on a `CourierRuntime.swift` class.
-This class primarily extends SwiftyJSON and Foundation classes that are needed to generate minimal, clean source code.
+This class builds on SwiftyJSON and Foundation classes to define minimal set of functions used by the generator to produce clean source code.

+This

 Building from source
 --------------------